kushtrimh/zana/CONTRIBUTING.md

 - Formatting is done using the default formatting style for Java in _IntelliJ Idea_
 - In tests use `Map.of` for adding props that will not need to be updated
 - In tests use `MutableMapFactory.of` for props that need to be updated
-- Use private helper methods for props of a resources that is used multiple times
+- Use private helper methods for props of a resource that is used multiple times in tests
-- Prefix test names with the resource that is being tested (e.g. `zanaLambda_LambdaLogRetentionIsConfiguredProperly`)
+- Prefix test names with the resource that is being tested (_e.g. `zanaLambda_LambdaLogRetentionIsConfiguredProperly`_)

 ## Pull requests

-When creating a pull requests please follow the following steps:
+When creating a pull request please follow the following steps:

-- Ensure the pull request has a descriptive title of the fixed bug or the added feature/improvement.
+- Ensure the pull request has a descriptive title of the fixed bug or the added feature/improvement
-- In the content pane, add a description of the made changes
+- In the content pane, add a description of the changes that were made
 - Ensure all the status checks have passed
 - Make sure the code follows the [style guides](#style-guides)

-Once a PR is approved, it can be merged and right after that it should be deployed in production.
+Once a PR is approved, it can be merged and right after that it should automatically be deployed.
-Changes made to the extension itself will be packaged and distributed to browser addon stores manually by the owner after the PR is merged.
+Changes made to the `extension` will be packaged and distributed to browser addon stores manually by the owner after the PR is merged.

 ## Adding support for a new bookstore

-Adding a new bookstore requires changes only in the `extension` itself, as long as the current features provided by `services` are used.
+Adding a new bookstore requires changes only in the `extension`, as long as the current features provided by `services` are used.

-To add a support for a new bookstore, first add the required permissions and resources (CSS, JavaScript, images) in the manifest files for both Firefox and Chrome.
+To add support for a new bookstore, first add the required permissions and resources (CSS, JavaScript, images) in the manifest files for both Firefox and Chrome.

 - Firefox `manifest.json` location -> `extension/addon/manifest.json`
 - Chrome `manifest.json` location -> `extension/platform/chrome/manifest.json`

-Keep in mind that slight changes in the manifest files may appear, since Firefox uses _Manifest v2_ and Chrome uses _Manifest v3_.
+Keep in mind that there might be changes between the manifest files, since Firefox uses _Manifest v2_ and Chrome uses _Manifest v3_.

 Once the manifest files are updated, add new CSS files and the JavaScript module files for the new bookstore.